Terms & Conditions

 3.4.
 Any delay in payment of more than 15 calendar days will result in an increase, automatically and without prior notice, in an interest of 12% per year.
 All unpaid invoices on their due date will be subject to an increase of 15%, with a minimum of 80€, as a fixed and irreducible indemnity without prior notice being necessary.
 Administrative and postal costs will also be charged up to the amount of the costs incurred.
 These amounts (administrative costs, postage, indemnities and interest) will always be invoiced.

 4.1.
 In the event of cancellation of the order by the customer, the services already performed will be due in full, as well as a compensation of 50% of the balance of the agreed services, except the right of the entrepreneur to prove the existence of greater damage.

 5. Performance of services

 5.1.
 The service provider undertakes to do everything in its power to offer its customers a high quality of service.

 5.2.
 The service provider is entitled to have the services ordered performed by any employee or subcontractor of his choice, under his responsibility under common law.

 5.3.
-The service provider reserves the right to refuse to honour an order from a customer who has not fully or partially paid a previous order or with whom a payment dispute is in progress.
+The service provider reserves the right to refuse to honor an order from a customer who has not fully or partially paid a previous order or with whom a payment dispute is in progress.